zp-forks/terraform-provider-discord/docs/resources/role.md

 page_title: "discord_role Resource - discord"
 subcategory: ""
 description: |-
-  A resource to create a role
+  A resource to create a role.
 ---

 # discord_role (Resource)

-A resource to create a role
+A resource to create a role.

 ## Example Usage